CSC207-UofT/course-project-group006/Phase0/Specification.md

 //Other than learning the language through memorizing words, this website also serves as a dictionary.
 The website not only provides a great opportunity for students to find a teacher to help with their language learning studies but also gives the teachers the chance to meet and connect with some new potential students online.

-## Project Architechture

-### Frameworks and Drivers:
-FileManager, MainController(for now we use the terminal as UI, while in future, we will add a new UI)
-### Interface Adapters:
-MainController
-### Application Business Rules:
-UserManager, UserGroupManager, FileManager, WordManager, TestManager, IDCreator
-### Enterprise Business Rules:
-Word, Test, Quiz, Exam, Group, Student, Teacher, Guest, User, Question, Answer

 ## Functions
 ### Dictionary
 A user can look up words and meanings using the program with or without registration.
 The program contains a list of words and their meanings.